Macrometacorp/docs/docs/photoniq/vwrs/get-started-vwrs/get-started-vwrs-mobile.md

 ## Integration Overview

-Integrate VWRs with your native applications by following these steps:
+Integrate VWRs with your mobile applications by following these steps:

 1. **API Key Creation:** Start by creating an API key to access the VWRs system, as this key is essential for all API interactions.
 For instructions on creating an API key, refer to [Create an API Key](https://www.macrometa.com/docs/apiVwrs#/operations/createAPIKey).